Sujiritha-S/sales_report/README.md

 ```

 This acts as a substitute for XLOOKUP and ensures compatibility with older Excel versions.

-## Key Insights / Observations
-- Profit peaked in March 2024 and showed a declining trend through May, as seen in the monthly profit line chart.
-- Product P0031 led both in quantity sold and profit, making it the top-performing product overall.
-- Wholesalers made the majority of purchases across both cash and online payments, with a clear preference for online mode.
-- Slicers allow filtering by year and sales type, enabling dynamic exploration of data patterns over time and by transaction mode.

 ## Future Enhancements
 - Add KPI Cards: Total Sales, Average Order, Total Orders